mcdoerf/5-Cell-FPC-Demonstration/README.md

-# Refining capture-recapture methods to estimate case counts in a finite population setting
+# Refining capture-recapture methods to estimate disease prevalence in a finite population setting

 This github repository contains the code for replicating the simulation studies and real-data analysis in the paper, "Refining capture-recapture methods to estimate case counts in a finite population setting."  `01_functions.R` contains helper functions for running the simulation study, including functions for calculating: